 Your neckline is where your bodice meets your neck and sleeves.
 The shape made here will define the rest of your dress.
 Sleeves also play a major role, as they can completely define your neckline.
 This is probably the arena where you have the most styles to choose from.
 However, we have collected three to tell you about for your convenience.

 A halter neckline is also technically a style of sleeve.
 It is a neckpiece and sleeve combined.
 The sleeves go up behind your neck where they meet, which gives you a V-shaped look that reveals your full back.
 If you are proud of your beautiful shoulders, we recommend this style of neckline and sleeve.

-A square neckline is straight-across your chest and usually met with simple or spaghetti strap sleeves.
+A square neckline is straight across your chest and is usually met with simple or spaghetti-strap sleeves.
 This creates a square-shaped window of your check and collarbones.
 This look is a class for the modern sophisticated woman.
 We recommend this neckline with a sheath-style gown.

 Facts About Walnut Creek

 - President Clinton stopped at Genovia Deli for a bite to eat in 1996.

 - There are underground sulfur springs on Ygnacio Valley Road.

 - Shadowbrook Winery is located on the northern side of Walnut Creek.

 - To learn more about this great city, visit here.